Authentication Scaffolding Configuration

 'account_deletion' => true,

-• Example: 'registration' => true
+'registration' => true

 This setting enables or disables the user registration feature.
 When set to true, users will be able to create new accounts using the registration form.
 When set to false, the registration routes and views will be disabled, preventing new user registrations.

 This setting enables or disables the password reset feature.
 When set to true, users will be able to reset their passwords if they forget them.
-This feature requires you to properly configure a mailing service in your Laravel application, by setting the corresponding MAIL_* environment variables.
 When set to false, the password reset routes and views will be disabled.

-Environment Configuration with Mailtrap
+Mailing Service Configuration with Mailtrap

 MAIL_MAILER=smtp